0. What is a Workflow Diagram?

-First of all, what is a “Workflow chart”?
+First of all, what is a “Workflow diagram”?

-Sometimes they are called in different ways: “Flow Chart” or “Business Process Diagram”, etc. What they are is a “figure that shows how the work goes”.
-In Japanese official documents, it is described as “Flow Chart of operations”.
+Sometimes they are named in different ways: “Workflow diagram,”“Flow Chart” or “Business Process Diagram,” etc. What they are is a “figure that shows in what direction the work goes.”
+In Japanese official documents, it is described as “Flow Chart of operations.”

-The biggest feature of a Workflow Chart is that it is described in the figure, whereas a work Manual is written in “words”.
-A “figure to know the way to go” is shown in the Workflow chart.
-The expression ‘flow’ and ‘chart’ together means “a chart showing overall flow”.
-You can understand the entire flow quickly by seeing a chart, than by reading the words.
+The biggest feature of a Workflow diagram is that it is described graphically, whereas a work manual is written in words.
+A “figure to know the way to go” is shown in the Workflow diagram.
+The expression ‘flow’ and ‘diagram’ together means “a diagram showing overall flow”.
+You can understand the entire flow more quickly by seeing a diagram than by reading the words.

-The ideal of a Workflow chart is for all the workers to understand it.
+The idea of a Workflow diagram is for all the workers to understand the following by themselves.